Blankred0/Ip-grabber/README.md

 sudo apt-get update
 sudo apt-get install openssh-server
 ```
+I've just added a index.php with a webhook, feel free to use it.
+Install `php-curl` or it wont work.

 There is maybe some bug, if you find some please tell me thanks :).

 ONLY USE THE `./reset` IF YOU WANT TO DELETE ALL THE LOGS.